 Question: As you scroll through your Facebook newsfeed, how long does it take before you stop to watch a video?
-A good bet is, less than 10 seconds and not more than three posts in you’ve already paused, and depending on what you see will determine if you engage further by clicking on it to hear the sound.
+A good bet is less than 10 seconds and not more than three posts in, you’ve already stopped scrolling, and what you see next will determine whether you engage with the video further by clicking on it to hear the sound.

 It kind of reminds me of the Daily Prophet from the Harry Potter movies.
 It was a newspaper with moving pictures (Maybe that’s what the newspaper industry needs to do to revitalize and revolutionize the industry!
 But I digress.)
 The characters reacted to the pictures first and the words second.
 The same is true in our rapidly changing online world.

 Creating Video Content For Your Business is Key

 If a picture is worth 1,000 words, video is worth . . .
 A lot!